Sydney Technical High School: Prefects

 As of 2008, the Prefect Body has been merged with the year 11 and 12 SRC members.
 The current system encompasses School Captain, Vice Captain, four Senior Prefects, an additional six Prefects from year twelve and another ten Prefects from year eleven.
 Senior Prefect roles and Captain roles are only available to holders of the school's Wykeham Award.
 The Vice-Captain chairs whole school assemblies.
 The Prefects of years 11 and 12 are responsible for canteen duties.

 The SRC votes internally to determine the positions of the SRC president, the SRC vice-president and the SRC treasurer.
 The stated role of the SRC is to organize and raise funds for equipment and facilities for the school.

-House system

-There has been a reintroduced house system, consisting of 6 houses.
-These correlate with the six Roll Call classes and are named, Williams, Turner, McMullen, MacKinnon, Broome and Gotto.
-The House Captains are elected from Years 10 and 12.
-The roll call classes are arranged according to the students' surnames.
-Students compete together in their houses at the Athletics carnivals, Cross country carnivals, and Swimming carnivals.
-The winning house is the one with the most points gathered from participating and placing in the top 3 in various carnival events, and receives a sausage sizzle at the end of the year.

 Notable achievements

 Australian Nuclear Science Competition

 Sydney Technical High School won a competition that tested skills in a science and engineering challenge.
 Students competed in the regional competition at the Australian Nuclear Science and Technology Organisation (ANSTO) recently.

 The event encouraged teenagers to get involved in maths and science and promote careers in the fields.
 Part of the challenge involved constructing a bionic hand.
 More than 250-year 9 and year 10 students from seven Sydney schools participated.